daattali/beautiful-jekyll/_posts/2022-12-17-boosting-primary-data-quality-with-anomaly-detecting-autoencoder.md

 ### Find anomalous data points in the original testing data

-To determined the anomalous data points, we check each data point on being presented in anomalous sequences: data point `i` is an anomaly if samples `[(i - timesteps + 1) to (i)]` are anomalies.
+To determine the anomalous data points, we check each data point on being presented in anomalous sequences: data point `i` is an anomaly if samples `[(i - timesteps + 1) to (i)]` are anomalies.

 ```python
     def mark_anomalous_data_points(self):